social-web-foundation/places.pub/README.md

   - `type`: The Activity Streams type `Place`.
   - `name`: The default name of the place, if provided.

+The search API is slow and not very accurate.
+[Nominatim](https://nominatim.org/) is a better search API for OpenStreetMap data.
+It's possible to construct places.pub object URLs from the Nominatim search results, but this is not done automatically.

 #### Example

 To search for the Montreal bar "Bily Kun", you can use the following command: